njokinjuguna95/alx-system_engineering-devops/0x01-shell_permissions/README.md

 set mode to olleh
 adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed create dir with permissions
+Regular files should not be changed create dir with permissions changes the group owner to school for the file hello